Table of Contents

 Plan the Drainage System

 Your septic system’s drainage pipes must be buried approximately 30 inches below the surface, following a downward slope.
-The slope facilitates gravity-based wastewater flow from the tank to the drain field.
+This slope plays a vital role in gravity-based flow, a key element in efficient septic drain field design.

 Precision in measurements and pipe alignment is crucial to avoid drainage issues.
-Plan the layout carefully to maximize efficiency and prevent clogging or system failures.
+Proper planning enhances system performance and reduces the risk of clogging or system failure.

 List Required Materials for the System